abslut/yolotraingui/README.md

 Wish this tool would help you.
 I would try to update the tool and make it more functional.
 If there's issue, please try to modify the source code.
-You could submit an issue, but slow response would be expected since I would spend no more than 2 hours on this.
+You could submit an issue, but slow response would be expected since I would spend no more than 2 hours on this per day.
 Thank you for your understanding.

 ## About Me